arangodb/velocystream/README.md

 **Notes:**

-When sending a (small) message, it is import to ensure that only one TCP packet is sent.
+When sending a (small) message, it is important to ensure that only one TCP packet is sent.
 For example, by using sendmmsg under Linux ([*https://blog.cloudflare.com/how-to-receive-a-million-packets/*](https://blog.cloudflare.com/how-to-receive-a-million-packets/))